 Christians believe that they are all members of one worldwide community of faith.
 After all, Jesus prayed in his last days on earth that those who believed in him “would be one” (John 17:20-21).
-This community is called “the Church” (Matthew 16:18), a word which means all those “called out” (Greek ekklesia) – a different yet related concept to the normal English usage today, in which “a church” often refers to a building or place of worship.
-Christians sometimes call this concept of oneness the “universal" or "catholic church”, meaning the totality of all believers in all places at all times.
+This community is called “the Church” (Matthew 16:18), a word which refers to the congregation of people who have been “called out”, from the Greek word ekklēsía (from ek (out) and kaleō (to call)).
+1 So, the focus is on the people, either locally or universally.
+Christians sometimes call this concept of oneness the “universal” or “catholic” Church, meaning the totality of all believers in all places at all times.
+2 This is a different yet related concept to the normal English usage today, in which “a church” often refers to a building or place of worship and maybe to a local group of Christians.
 Various images are used in the New Testament to describe this global community and its unity.
 For instance, Christians are: “God’s household” (Ephesians 2:19); members of “the body of Christ”, his hands, feet, eyes and ears on earth (1 Corinthians 12:12-27); or they are “living stones” built together into “a temple”, that is the place where God dwells (Ephesians 2:20-22, 1 Peter 2:5).

 Jesus used many images and prophecies from the Old Testament to explain who he was (Luke 24:27).
 He claimed that he himself would be the new temple when the old one was destroyed (as it was in 70 AD) (John 2:19-21) and he pictured himself as the true vine (John 15:1), an image used of Israel in the Old Testament (Hosea 10:1).
 In its turn, the church, the “body of Christ”, the “living temple”, is to be for all those who accept Jesus as the Messiah, Jews and gentiles (i.e non-Jews) alike, thus fulfilling – or filling out – the promise to Abraham that through him all peoples on earth would be blessed.